 Using standard calculations, you can now work out the capacities of the rest of your solar components.
 Working backward, let’s start with our inverter.

 Inverter and Battery Rating

-A one amp current draw is really insignificant, and it’s going to be hard to find an inverter rated that low.
-A modest 1,500 watt, 24 volt DC to 120-volt inverter will deliver a continuous current of 12.5 amps and run your lights without breaking a sweat.
+A one-amp current draw is insignificant, and finding an inverter rated that low will be hard.
+A modest 1,500-watt, 24-volt DC to 120-volt inverter will deliver a continuous current of 12.5 amps and run your lights without breaking a sweat.
 With electrical components, bigger is always better.
 Over-rating the inverter will lengthen its life and leave you with excess power to expand your circuit or add other elements later.

 Before you can decide which battery to buy, you’ll have to make a call on what your battery voltage is going to be.
 Common solar battery voltages are 12 volts, 24 volts, 36 volts, and 48 volts.

 According to standard calculations, a 24-volt inverter requires 1 amp of DC input for every 20 watts of AC output.
-If you use the power rating of your lights alone, this works out like this: 100 watts/20 = 5 amp DC input.
-Now, in this case, that’s an hourly rating, i.e., your batteries will have to deliver 5 amps per hour.
+Using the power rating of your lights alone works out like this: 100 watts/20 = 5 amp DC input.
+In this case, that’s an hourly rating, i.e., your batteries will have to deliver 5 amps per hour.

 Battery Amp Hour Rating

 Batteries are rated according to an amp hour (Ah) requirement.
 For example, a 150 Ah battery will deliver 150 amps continuously for one hour, 15 amps for 10 hours, and 300 amps for 30 minutes.

 The length of time your lights will be on will differ according to the season.
 The longest period would be around 12 hours, the safe general figure to use.
 Theoretically, if your inverter demand is around 5 amps per hour, you will need a battery or battery bank with a capacity of at least 60 Ah (5 amps x 12 hours).